SuperOfficeDocs/superoffice-docs/docs/api/person/sql/get-persons-from-contact-sql.md

 ---
 title: Get a list of people for a contact
 uid: get_persons_from_contact_sql
-description: Get a list of people for a contact
+description: How to get a list of people for a contact
-author:
+author: Bergfrid Skaara Dias
-so.date:
+so.date: 11.02.2021
-keywords:
-so.topic: howto
+keywords: person, contact, company, API so.topic: howto
 ---